Sayyid-Abbas/HTML-CSS-Projects/README.md

 # HTML & CSS Projects

-These projects are complete HTML and CSS implementations coded entirely by me.
+These projects are complete HTML, CSS and Js (for project-3) implementations coded entirely by me.
 However, the UI/UX designs and template concepts for each project are based on existing designs created by others.
 I do not claim ownership of the original design concepts — only the code is mine.